-1.2.1.1 From the Norfolk coast, underground onshore cables will connect the offshore wind farm to an onshore HVDC converter/HVAC substation, which will in turn, connect to an existing National Grid substation.
-Hornsea Three will connect to the Norwich Main National Grid substation, located to the south of Norwich.
-Hornsea Three has a different onshore and offshore cable corridor, as well as grid connection, to Hornsea Project One and Hornsea Project Two (see Figure 1.1).
+1.2.1.1 From the Norfolk coast, underground onshore cables will connect Hornsea Three to an onshore HVDC converter/HVAC substation, which will in turn, connect to the existing Norwich Main National Grid substation, located to the south of Norwich.
+Hornsea Three has a different onshore cable corridor, as well as grid connection, to Hornsea Project One and Hornsea Project Two (see Figure 1.1).
 As such, the matters raised during Hornsea Project One and Hornsea Project Two consultation are not necessarily applicable to Hornsea Three and as such, have not been summarised within this annex.